25prabhu10/notes/docs/Concepts/Web/HTTP.md

    - TCP/IP together, they form the backbone of much of the internet

-3. When the browser has a connection to the web-server, it can start asking for the website.
+3. When the browser connects to the web-server, it can ask for the website.
 This step is where HTTP comes in, and the web browser uses HTTP to ask the Google server for the Google home page

    - The actual full URL includes the port and would be [http://www.google.com:80](http://www.google.com/), but if standard ports are being used (`80` for HTTP and `443` for HTTPS), the browser hides the port